ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ## Ready to get started?

-To start configuring supervision policies for your organization, see [Configure supervision policies](configure-supervision-policies.md).
+To configure supervision policies for your organization, see [Configure supervision policies](configure-supervision-policies.md).